Balance Druid DPS Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2.5

 - Incarnation: Chosen of Elune replaces Celestial Alignment.
 It lasts for 30 seconds (up from Celestial Alignment's 20), during which time it increases all your damage by 25% (up from 15%) and increases Haste by 15% (the same as Celestial Alignment).

 Incarnation: Chosen of Elune is a strong burst damage option for Balance Druid.
-While not as strong as Starlord in most situations, this can end up being the more practical and easy-to-use option.
-If not played well, Starlord can result in a damage loss while there is no moderately complicated rotation to manage while playing Incarnation.
+While not as strong as Starlord in most situations, this can end up being the more practical and easy-to-use option if you are super uncomfortable with a fight.

 |✘ Stellar Drift||✔ Twin Moons||✔ Stellar Flare|